mendix/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2.md

 {{% /alert %}}

 {{% alert color="warn" %}}
 There cannot be more than one filter of the same type in the data grid header.
-For example, if data grid header already have `Number Filter` adding another `Number Filter` will cause incorrect data filtering.
+For example, if data grid header already has a `Number Filter` adding another `Number Filter` will cause incorrect data filtering.
 {{% /alert %}}

 ## 8 Configuration